shaqduggan/shaqduggan/README.md

 <h1>About me</h1>
 <p>
 Hi, I'm Shaquille, a software engineer with over two years of experience in developing mobile applications and web services.
-See below for a list of my most recent skills and knowledge in various programming languages
 </p>
 <br>
 <h1> Tools I use </h1>
 <p>
-I'm proficient in Java, Kotlin, Android, Python, SQL, PHP, and JavaScript.
+I use Java, Kotlin, Android, Python, SQL, PHP, and JavaScript.
 I also have credentials in AWS cloud computing, including the AWS Academy Graduate and the AWS Certified Cloud Practitioner certifications.
+I'm passionate about learning and adapting to new technologies and challenges in the software industry.
+I enjoy collaborating with other engineers and stakeholders to deliver high-quality products and services.

+Feel free to reach out if you want to connect or learn more about my work.
 <p>